-THE FIFTH HAMMER: PYTHAGORAS AND THE DISHARMONY OF THE WORLD
+THE FIFTH HAMMER: PYTHAGORAS AND THE DISHARMONY OF THE WORLD by Daniel Heller-Roazen

 "A dauntingly learned, conceptually demanding, exceedingly complex, and gripping book.
-Heller-Roazen burrows ever deeper into the haunting disturbance of the incommensurable, a disturbance that called forth some of the most remarkable efforts of mind in the history of the human race."

--Stephen Greenblatt, Harvard University
+Heller-Roazen burrows ever deeper into the haunting disturbance of the incommensurable, a disturbance that called forth some of the most remarkable efforts of mind in the history of the human race." - Stephen Greenblatt, Harvard University

 Philosophy | Critical Theory 192 pp. | 7 illus.
-Published in 2011 by Hillel Schwartz

-Rights sold: French, German, Italian, Spanish
+Published in 2011 Rights sold: French, German, Italian, Spanish

-MAKING NOISE: FROM BABEL TO THE BIG BANG & BEYOND
+MAKING NOISE: FROM BABEL TO THE BIG BANG & BEYOND by Hillel Schwartz